bomarzoog/Udacity_BlockChain_Developer/project_2/README.md

 ## Submission Information
-** Please note, I used ropsten testing network instead of rinkeby, I tried to get rinkeby test Ethereums with no luck, it seems a tecnical issue on faucet site.
+** Please note, I used ropsten testing network instead of rinkeby, I tried to get rinkeby test Ethereums with no luck, it seems a technical issue on faucet site.

 1) Your ERC-721 Token Name: `STARO Token`
 2) Your ERC-721 Token Symbol: `STRO`